News

 ⑤Palm Rejection … When the Palm Rejection is turned on, after connecting a digital stylus, like Wacom's stylus, it becomes possible to draw with your palm resting on the surface.
 Unfortunately, the surface becomes unresponsive to fingers as well, such that it will not be possible to zoom-in or zoom-out the canvas.
 It is convenient to assign Palm Rejection on/off button to Button 1 on the stylus.

-⑨Save Stabilizer Settings … When you return to My Gallery, the settings for the Stabilizer window will return to their initial values except for the Stabilizer value and the Method.
+⑪Save Stabilizer Settings … When you return to My Gallery, the settings for the Stabilizer window will return to their initial values except for the Stabilizer value, Method, Fill, Current Color and Fill Color.
 Turn on this switch if you want to keep the previous settings when you enter the canvas screen again.

 To delete individual fonts, tap on the ①Trash, located on the right side of the Font List window.